 As already mentioned the PA271Q is lighter than many previous models, and is as a result much easier to move around and set-up.
 The stand has a good range of movement left and right and plenty of adjustment of the height, and when tilting.
 Another high-end feature meant for viewing vertical images is the ability to rotate the panel through 180-degrees (make sure it’s a full height first and tilted back) – so you can add the power and connection cables.

-It has a thin bezel and the stand and cable management has been simplified.
-Presumably the weight doesn’t shift so much as previous models when raised so it doesn’t have to protrude to the rear.
-That makes it look smaller and means you can place it closer to a wall, freeing up desk space.
+It has a thin bezel and the stand and cable management have been simplified.
+Presumably, the weight doesn’t shift so much as previous models when raised, so it doesn’t have to protrude to the rear.
+That makes it look a lot smaller and means you can place it closer to a wall, freeing up desk space.
 On the desk, it doesn’t have the monolithic presence of its predecessor or of rivals like the Eizo ColorEdge displays.
-There are no DVI-D ports, they’ve been dropped in favor of two full-size DisplayPorts (DP), one IN for connection to a Mac or PC, the second is OUT for daisy-chaining a second monitor.
+There are no DVI-D ports, they’ve been dropped in favour of two full-size DisplayPorts (DP), one IN for connection to a Mac or PC, the second is OUT for daisy-chaining a second monitor.
 Further future-proofing is provided by the USB-C (Thunderbolt 3) port which supports a single cable connection for video, audio and the USB hub.

 A hub is located on the right-hand side and is easily accessible.
 Besides having three USB 3.1 ports for charging a phone, connection to a keyboard or card reader etc, the PA271Q has a mini DP IN port to connect a Mac (or PC) with a TB 2 cable rather than using one of the other ports underneath.
-In addition there are two HDMI ports for direct connection of suitably equipped PCs or cameras – the latter of which is useful for monitoring or play back of video capture or Live View.
-There’s also the SENS/MEM port – a dedicated USB port for the NEC colorimeter or third-party devices for the self-calibration feature.
+In addition, there are two HDMI ports for direct connection of suitably equipped PCs or cameras – the latter of which is useful for monitoring or playback of video capture or Live View.
+There’s also the SENS/MEM port – a dedicated USB port for the NEC colourimeter or third-party devices for the self-calibration feature.

-Once connected the monitor has physical power switch to isolate from the mains.
-This is located on the right-side and is more easily accessible than the usual under the bezel of rivals.
-There’s a row of touch sensitive buttons used to power on, navigate the OSD, and direct access to most-used features including the Picture Modes, though most if not all of the contents is also accessible using the free to download Multi Sync profiler app.
-Navigation of the OSD is slicker than most but the app is preferred for the more complex tasks.
+Once connected the monitor has a physical power switch to isolate it from the mains.
+This is located on the right side and is more easily accessible than the usual under the bezel of rivals.
+There’s a row of touch-sensitive buttons used to power on, navigate the OSD, and direct access to most-used features including the Picture Modes, though most if not all of the contents are also accessible using the free-to-download Multi Sync profiler app.
+Navigation of the OSD is slicker than most but the app is preferred for more complex tasks.

-The free to download software is feature rich and further exploration of it is required.
+The free-to-download software is feature rich and further exploration of it is required.
 It may be possible to include a review of this and/or NEC’s SpectraView II profiler software at a later date.

-Unless you can access the self-calibration option though – you would be better served to make these adjustments via the SVII app as you would be able to verify the calibration accuracy before making any changes to the settings.
+Unless you can access the self-calibration option though – you would be better served to make these adjustments via the SVII app, as you would be able to verify the calibration accuracy before making any changes to the settings.

 More information about the monitor is available from the NEC display solutions website.